czmyu03160/The_team_Project/README.md

 source venv/bin/activate

 **3. Install Dependencies**
-pip install Flask moviepy pytz
+pip install Flask moviepy==1.0.3 pytz

 **4. Initialize the Database**
 If you have an init_db.py script, run it to create the database tables.